 - All courses will have a robust asynchronous online aspect--including online lecture videos, learning activities, assessments, and forms of feedback--that will serve as the backbone of your course, independently of whether your synchronous instruction takes place in-classroom or online.
 "Asynchronous" means you are not necessarily online at the same time as your students; instead, you create online course sessions that students complete during a specified time period, usually within a 24-48 hour window.

 - All courses will have some interactive synchronous learning opportunities for students.

 For "Remote-Synchronous" classes, class meetings will be held during regularly scheduled times and coursework should build on the work your students did in the asynchronous part. epending on who is able to physically be in the classroom and which classrooms are available--will take one of the following forms:

 - Some combination of In-Classroom/On-Zoom, where the frequency and type of each class meeting is determined by student availability, classroom capacity, and instructor preference.

-Once this is all determined, there will be three basic course types offered in the fall:
+Once this is all determined, there will be THREE basic course types offered in the spring: